 On the day of your surgery

-Your orthopedic surgeon will work with a team of specialized nurses.
+Your orthopedic surgeon will work with a team of nurses.
 This surgery may be done using a few small incisions.
 Ask your doctor about the details of your surgery.
-The whole procedure may take a couple of hours.
+The surgery may take 2 hours.
 In general, you can expect the following:

-You may have general anesthesia, a medicine that allows you to sleep through the surgery.
-You won’t feel any pain during the surgery.
-Or you may have medicine to numb the area (regional anesthesia) and medicine to help you relax and sleep (sedation) through the surgery.
+You may have general anesthesia.
+This is a medicine that lets you sleep through the surgery.
+You won’t feel any pain.
+Or you may have medicine to numb the area (regional anesthesia) and medicine to help you relax and sleep (sedation).

-A healthcare provider will watch your vital signs, like your heart rate and blood pressure, during the surgery.
+A healthcare provider will watch your heart rate and blood pressure during the surgery.

 You may be given antibiotics during and after the surgery.
 This is to help prevent infection.